 The book is composed of two parts: the body of the book that contains the narrative of the work, and the Appendices and notes that provide the supporting detail for the work.
 The detail is substantial with about 1/3rd of the book devoted to the Appendices and notes.

 If you want an experience closer to reading a toss-away best-seller, then stick to the front narrative and ignore the Appendices.
 You’ll learn about the three rules and get a sense of how the authors arrived at the rules.
 But know that you won’t fully appreciate the message if you try to breeze through the book without a certain amount of focus on the supporting details.

-I found myself turning to the Appendices shortly after starting the book and then returning to the body afterwards.
-It is in the Appendices where the authors pull back the curtain so you can see the guts of their work, including discussions on the methodology selected, calculations used and comparison of selected firms.
+I found myself turning to the Appendices shortly after starting the book and then returning to the body afterward.
+It is in the Appendices where the authors pull back the curtain so you can see the guts of their work, including discussions on the methodology selected, calculations used, and comparison of selected firms.
 Is ROA really a reliable performance index?
-Does a comparison of ROA, ROS and TAT provide insight?
+Does a comparison of ROA, ROS, and TAT provide insight?
 It’s up to you to decide and there are ample examples of analyses in the Appendices.
-If you aren’t the type to plough through model-building and data analyses, then consider buying The Three Rules for that wonky associate of yours and have her tell you what she makes of it all.
+If you aren’t the type to plow through model-building and data analyses, then consider buying The Three Rules for that wonky associate of yours and have her tell you what she makes of it all.

 The challenge you will likely face after finishing The Three Rules is knowing when and how to apply the three rules.
 If your firm is experiencing pressure from lower-priced competitors, for example, then you may very well slash prices and engage in the race to the bottom, fearful that you will lose sales and market share if you don’t.
 The Three Rules caution you that, based on the data the authors analyzed, succumbing to such pressure will likely keep your firm from becoming the leader in your industry.